Working Papers

 with Shan Huang

-- The early version of this work was presented at INFORMS Annual Meeting 2025, INFORMS Marketing Science Conference 2026 (Scheduled).
+- The early version of this work was presented at INFORMS Annual Meeting 2025, INFORMS Marketing Science Conference 2026.

-An Interpretable Framework for Satisfaction Prediction in User Research
+An Experience-Buffer Framework for Explainable Satisfaction Prediction with LLMs

 with Shan Huang, Tong Wang, and Jinyong Ma (ByteDance)